joshberja/clone-repos-script/README.md

 # clone-repos-script
 Clone multiple GitHub repositories.

-Whenever I erase and reinstall macOS, I need to clone the same git repositories.
+Whenever I erase and reinstall macOS or Linux, I need to clone the same git repositories.
 There isn't a way to git clone more than one repository at the same time officially with the git command at this time.
 This bash script lets me clone multiple repositories.

-Note: This is for macOS only.

 ## Instructions
 1. Open the 'clone_repos.sh' via a text editor.